Keeping well at work

 Avoid becoming overtired or fatigued by ensuring you take breaks.
 You have legal entitlements, but good employers know that breaks and pacing lead to happier more productive employees.
 Move around and change posture regularly.
-This site has some interesting guidance on posture.

 Good communication is at the heart of most of the issues we’ve flagged up so far.
 What can be difficult for some is learning to say ‘no’.
 This can be when deadlines or requests are unrealistic and demands generally become too much.

 Being assertive isn’t just about saying no. It’s about expressing your needs and how you feel in a non-aggressive manner.
 About being heard, rather than passively accepting (and inwardly resenting) a situation.